GitbookIO/filterable/README.md

 [![Build Status](https://travis-ci.org/GitbookIO/filterable.png?branch=master)](https://travis-ci.org/GitbookIO/filterable)
 [![NPM version](https://badge.fury.io/js/filterable.svg)](http://badge.fury.io/js/filterable)

 Filterable is a Node.JS module to parse [GitHub-like search queries](https://help.github.com/articles/search-syntax/), for example: `cats stars:>10`.
-It can generates MongoDB or Elasticsearch queries.
+It can generate MongoDB or Elasticsearch queries.

-This module is perfect to integrates complex search (like GitHub) into your application.
+This module is perfect to integrate complex search (like GitHub) into your application.
 It integrates perfectly with MongoDB but can also easily be adapted to other databases.

 ### Queries